-Emotions may range from feeling relieved and thankful, to feelings of sadness.
+Whether you used the abortion pill or had a second trimester abortion procedure, your emotions after your abortion may range from feeling relieved and thankful, to feelings of sadness.
 These are all normal responses.
 Many of our patients find comfort in the support of friends, family, or other loved ones.

 We also realize that some of our patients do not have a support network that they can turn to at this time.
 At Presidential Women’s Center, we recognize and understand the individual emotional needs of all of our patients.
-Our trained staff is always available to speak with patients and their loved ones in confidence, before and after the procedure.
+Our trained staff is always available to speak with patients and their loved ones in confidence, before and after your abortion procedure.

 After your abortion, if needed, we are able to provide referrals to therapists in our community.